marulkan/cesnet-impala/README.markdown

 *--ssl* option must be used in *impala-shell* after enabling SSL.

-*--ca_cert* can be used for verifying of impala certificates, but we don't recommend it as there are some limitations (altSubjName is not supported).
+*--ca_cert* can be used for verifying of Impala certificates.

 <a name="reference"></a>
 ## Reference